The Enemy Within Series:

 How does internalized homophobia affect GBTQ+ men’s connection and loneliness?

-This two-part series explores how shame, fear, and identity suppression manifest differently among gay, bi, trans, and queer men across social, sexual, and romantic experiences.
-Each session invites honest reflection on how internalized homophobia shapes beliefs, behaviors, and community divides, and how empathy, self-acceptance, and open dialogue can help bridge the rifts within the GBTQ+ experience.
+This panel discussion explores how shame, fear, and identity suppression manifest differently among gay, bi, trans, and queer men across social, sexual, and romantic experiences.
+We invite honest reflection on how internalized homophobia shapes beliefs, behaviors, and community divides, and how empathy, self-acceptance, and open dialogue can help bridge the rifts within the GBTQ+ experience.

 The conversation will be moderated by Sean Harvey, author of Warrior Compassion: Unleashing the Healing Power of Men, whose work explores the intersection of men’s healing, masculinity, and belonging through the lens of authenticity, purpose, and connection.